YatharthChauhan2362/Github-Actions-Learning/README.md

 3. Deploy: This Workflow could be triggered whenever you push new code to a specific branch (e.g. production).
 It could build and package your code, and then deploy it to your production environment.

-Here are a few examples of Workflows that you could use:
+Here is an example of a GitHub Action that deploys a static website to GitHub Pages:

     name: Deploy to GitHub Pages